 “We worry a lot about vulnerable little babies,” the article quotes Barbara Levy, vice president for health policy/advocacy at the American Congress of Obstetricians and Gynecologists, and “we don’t pay enough attention to those things that can be catastrophic for women.”

 Stunningly, the attention paid to advancements in prenatal and infant care occurred almost to the exclusion of maternal care.
 Even within the past five years, maternal-fetal medicine training in many programs did not mandate training within a labor and delivery unit.

 Where does Indiana fall among other states?
-The maternal mortality rate in Indiana is among the highest in the nation, with 34.9 deaths for every 100,000 births.
+In 2019, the maternal mortality rate in Indiana was among the highest in the nation, with 34.9 deaths for every 100,000 births.
 New Jersey had it worse, with a rate of 37.3, and in that state there’s a push to institute some of the procedures that helped get the United Kingdom’s rate to decline.